top of page

 Conclusion

-Trump’s One Big Beautiful Bill offers expanded incentives and permanent reforms, but also invites significant fiscal and social debate.
-Key provisions on depreciation, business losses, and housing could drive growth—or widen inequities—depending on implementation and enforcement.
+Trump’s One Big Beautiful Bill offers expanded incentives and permanent reforms.
+However, it also invites significant fiscal and social debate.
+Key provisions on depreciation, business losses, and housing could drive growth or widen inequities.
+The impact will depend on implementation and enforcement.

 Sources: